 ABOUT THE GRAPES

-Windrock Estates is a small vineyard specializing in classic Rhone white
+Windrock is a small vineyard specializing in classic Rhône white grape varieties

-each of Marsanne and Roussanne.
-The vines are all Tablas Creek clones,
+Marsanne and Roussanne.
+The vines are all Tablas Creek clones, sourced from their

 - Viognier: (805 SV1c Viognier J S04 BG) (01 on S04 rootstock)